 Our story begins with a child.
 A child two years old and eager to play.

-When our twins were three, we took them to the playground down the street and to summer camp.
-We went skiing, hiking, and bowling as a family.
-But with Harper, we quickly learned that “wheelchair accessible” might mean a ramp to get in, but not shared access to the equipment, her friends, or the fun.
+When their twins were three, Justin and Dawn took them to the playground down the street and to summer camp.
+They went skiing, hiking, and bowling as a family.
+But with Harper, they quickly learned that “wheelchair accessible” might mean a ramp to get in, but not shared access to the equipment, her friends, or the fun.

-Harper has taught us to try harder, to never give up, and that despite our children’s differences in ability, they want to play.
+Harper has taught the Oates to try harder, to never give up, and that despite our children’s differences in ability, they want to play.
 Together.

 The barrier to inclusion is not disability, but design.

-Shaping activities where all of our children could feel included and play together became our mission.
+Shaping activities where all children could feel included and play together became The Play Brigade’s mission.
 And it’s working.